Calvin-Kuo/calvinkuo/src/data/about.md

 - At 27, well... this year is still being written...

-Ask me in person for other stories that I'm hesitant to share with the Internet.
+Ask me in person for other stories that I am hesitant to share with the Internet.

 # I enjoy...